aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-rich-text-format-1-9-rtf-format/_index.md

 ﻿---
-title: Save in the Rich Text Format 1.9 (.RTF) Format – Aspose.Words for .NET
+title: Save in the Rich Text Format 1.9 (.RTF) Format
+second_title: Aspose.Words for .NET
 articleTitle: Save in the Rich Text Format 1.9 (.RTF) Format
 linktitle: Save in the Rich Text Format 1.9 (.RTF) Format
 description: "Export to RTF format using various saving features in C#."